• Abhinav Sinha

 After the Poona Pact, Ambedkar realized that in the case of reserved seats he must establish himself not as a leader of the Untouchables only, but as leader of broad masses.
 This led him to establish the Independent Labour Party in 1936.
 The ILP in its manifesto declared that the working masses of India have two enemies brahminshahi (Brahminical domination) and bhandwalshahi (Capitalism).
 The manifesto never mentions dalits separately but as a part of the working masses of India.
 The economic program proposed by the ILP was akin to the state welfarist and state capitalist (what Ambedkar terms ‘state socialist’) program of the likes of the Fabians and the Labour Party of Britain.
 The impact of Fabianism is unmistakable.
 It calls for nationalization of key industries, but allows for private capital.
 The ILP presents a liberal petty-bourgeois critique of capitalism and presents the model of a state-regulated welfarist capitalist economy.
 However, at the same time in his speeches, Ambedkar makes it pretty clear that caste hierarchies for him were the most important ones and they had nothing to do with access to economic resources, as Christopher Jaffrelot has shown.
 In a way, Ambedkar was the first to assert that caste belongs to the Superstructure, if we interpret this claim of Ambedkar in Marxist terminology.
 It was incorrect when some Marxists claimed that and it was equally incorrect when Ambedkar claimed that.
 The contradiction in the program of the ILP and the speeches of Dr. Ambedkar are understandable.
 The ILP was primarily an electoral strategy.
 The formation of the ILP was in no way showed inclination of Ambedkar towards Marxism, as some Left Ambedkarites/Ambedkarite Left want us to believe.
 In the process of organizing the ILP and during the period of existence of the ILP, Ambedkar initiated many activities involving the working class and also formed an alliance with the Communists briefly.
 However, all these activities were part of a pragmatist electoral strategy and do not at all reveal Ambedkar’s attraction towards Marxism.
 Had Ambedkar been alive, he would have been the first to vehemently refute this argument.
 In the provincial elections of 1937, the ILP faired badly.
-Ambedkar had given 146 out of 148 tickets to Mahars.
+ILP fought on 17 seats.
+Out of 14 reserved seats, 12 tickets were given to Mahars and only 2 tickets were given to non-Mahar dalit castes.
 Even Chambhars were not represented.
 Only one Mang and one untouchable from Gujarat got the ticket, apart from Mahars.
 After the electoral debacle of the ILP in 1937, Ambedkar returns to his identity of dalit leader and forms Scheduled Caste Federation (SCF) in 1941-42.

 The SCF argued that the dalits constituted a communal minority just like the Muslims and Sikhs and they are not only entitled to separate electorate but also separate territories.
 The SCF proposed to the Cripps Mission of 1944 that no constitution would be acceptable to them that did not have the approval of dalits.
 This approval was based on three major demands: first, separate electorate for dalits; second, representation of dalits within the executive power (state apparatus); and third, toll taxes for separate dalit villages.
 The first two proposals are understandable.
 However, the third proposal was bizarre and showed the desperation of Ambedkar after so many failed experiments.
 He wrote to a British official Beverley Nicholas about this demand.
 He urged that the British must establish separate dalit villages before they leave; this will constitute dalits as territorial majority in these villages, who are presently minority in most of the territories.
 Ambedkar says in his letter that if the Britishers “allow” that, it can happen; he goes on further and argues that even if the British have to resort to forcible mass scale exodus, they must do it.
 Obviously, it was an impractical and desperate proposal and was bound to be rejected.
 The SCF lost miserably in the 1945-46 elections due to two reasons.
 The SCF had no organizational structure and only a few cadre.
 It could not field candidates in most of the reserved seats.
 Finally, it won only two seats.
 The second reason for the defeat, as Jaffrelot has shown, was the immense popularity of the Congress due to its anti-colonial stance and the collaboration of Ambedkar with the British.
 After the defeat of the SCF, Dr. Ambedkar was peripheralized in the national politics as he himself admitted later.
 He was brought back into limelight by the Congress at the insistence of Gandhi.
 It was a masterstroke of the Congress and especially Gandhi to co-opt Ambedkar.
 And there is no denying the fact that the Deweyan pragmatism of Ambedkar made him a perfect candidate for such co-opting.
 Ambedkar was made member of the Constituent Assembly and the chairman of the Drafting Commission.
 In his speeches, Ambedkar thanked the Congress repeatedly for this gesture, though he himself had written to his lieutenant Dada Saheb Gaikwad that no person with self-respect can ever collaborate with the Congress.
 However, this too, was not opportunism.
 This again must be explained by the pragmatist outlook and politics of Ambedkar.
 There is the need to have a critical discussion on the extremely limited democratic character of our constitution also and how it was heavily based on the Government of India Act of 1935, how it incorporated a number of draconian colonial laws; however, the space does not allow that.
 Nevertheless, this much can be said that Ambedkar was to function in the space given by the state following the politcal exigencies of the state, which for Ambedkar was ‘the most rational actor’, ‘the Great Mediator’ and not an instrument of class rule.
 The liberal bourgeois political theory along with its American outgrowth, that is, Deweyan pragmatism, was the guiding thought for Ambedkar.
 Towards the end of his life, he attempted to return to a broad mass-based party with the idea of Republican Party of India, though it did not see the light of the day in the life-time of Ambedkar.
 It is said that in one of his last letters to Dada Saheb Gaikwad, Ambedkar asked him to join the communists if the experiment of the RPI fails.
 Some people claim that this shows Ambedkar’s growing attraction towards Marxism.
 Again, this claim does not hold water.
 It was part of a series of experiments in the progressive experimentation of Ambedkar, in other words, just another pragmatist experiment, rather than his inclination towards Marxism.
 This brings us to his third strategy.